YoungArts Residency

 About Baxter St

 Baxter St at the Camera Club of New York operates as a 501(c)3 organization.
-Its programming and exhibitions are made possible through the generosity of the 7G Foundation; New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; Arison Arts Foundation; The Andy Warhol Foundation for the Visual Arts; public funds from the New York City Department of Cultural Affairs in partnership with the City Council; Jerome Foundation; Ruth Foundation for the Arts; Steven Amedee Fine Custom Framing; Fujifilm of North America; Yarden Winery; and Awagami Factory.
-Baxter St at CCNY is also supported in part by an American Rescue Plan Act grant from the National Endowment for the Arts to support general operating expenses in response to the COVID-19 pandemic.
+Its programming and exhibitions are made possible through the generosity of the Mellon Foundation; 7G Foundation; Arison Arts Foundation; Ruth Foundation for the Arts; New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; public funds from the New York City Department of Cultural Affairs in partnership with the City Council; Joy of Giving Something, Inc.; Phillip and Edith Leonian Foundation; William Talbott Hillman Foundation; Howard and Sarah D. Solomon Foundation; Agnes Gund; Steven Amedee Fine Custom Framing; Fujifilm of North America; and Awagami Factory.